jdhao/nvim-config/docs/README.md

 # Pre-requisite

-There are a few dependencies if we want to use Neovim for efficient editing and development work.
+There are a few dependencies if we want to use Nvim for efficient editing and development work.

 ## Python

-A lot of Neovim plugins are mainly written in Python.
+A lot of Nvim plugins are mainly written in Python.
 To use auto-completion and other features, we must install Python 3.
 The easiest way to install is via [Anaconda](https://www.anaconda.com/distribution/#download-section) or[Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Make sure that you can run `python --version`, and that the output should be Python 3.x.

 ## Pynvim

-Neovim relies on [pynvim](https://github.com/neovim/pynvim) to communicate with plugins that utilize its Python binding.
+Nvim relies on [pynvim](https://github.com/neovim/pynvim) to communicate with plugins that utilize its Python binding.
 Pynvim is required by plugins such as [Deoplete](https://github.com/Shougo/deoplete.nvim) and [Semshi](https://github.com/numirias/semshi).